cessen/tenthash/docs/design_rationale.md

 Both approaches are good, but the second approach is slightly simpler to implement, so TentHash opts for that approach and simply xors the message length into the hash state before finalization.

+Second: it protects against collisions due to the zero-sensitivity of the mixing function.

+TODO: explain this further.

 ### Double-mixing during finalization.